EarthScope/ispaq/README.md

 * *plot_output_dir:* should be followed by a directory path for output of generated PDF plots (PNG).
 If the direcotry does not exist, then it defaults to the current working directory.

-* *sigfigs:* should indicate the number of significant figures used to output metric values (only applicable to columns named 'value').
+* *sigfigs:* should indicate the number of significant figures used for output columns named "value".
 Default is 6.

 * *sncl_format:* should be the format of sncl aliases and miniSEED file names, must be some combination of period separated N=network,S=station, L=location, C=channel (e.g., N.S.L.C, S.N.L.C).
 If no sncl_format exists, it defaults to N.S.L.C.